valevo/SABIO/logs.md

 ## Feb 04

+Cindy mentioned:
-Cindy mentioned that 'Bosneger' is in the Words Matter publication
+  - 'Bosneger' is in the Words Matter publication
+  - AAT Arts and Achritecture Thesau by Getty -> what about bias in the thesauruses -> can be downloaded
+  - relogious bias as interesting case?